A-Hamilton/A-Hamilton/README.md

 <div>
  <p>
 I am a full-stack Software Engineer that focuses on producing well-designed, scalable, and efficient code while adhering to industry standards.
-This is my first year in higher education, studying Level 5 Cyber Security and Networking Infrastructure.
+This is my first year in higher education, studying Level 5 Cloud infrastructure and Programming.
 </p>
 </div>